the United Kingdom

 https://www.port.ac.uk/study/undergraduate/undergraduate-fees-and-student-finance

-112-120 points from 3 A levels, or equivalent, to include 32 points from a Science subject (Biology, Human Biology, Chemistry, Applied Science, Sports Science, PE).
+104-112 points to include a minimum of 2 A Levels at grade C, one of which should be in a Science subject (Biology, Human Biology, Chemistry, Applied Science, Sports Science, PE).

 All shortlisted applicants will be invited to attend an interview in support of their application, including NHS values based recruitment.
 Applicants must pass Enhanced Disclosure and Barring Service (DBS) and Occupational Health checks before starting the course.